Introduction to Hybrid Retrieval

 Implementing Hybrid Retrieval with ChromaDB

 Let's walk through the process of implementing hybrid retrieval using ChromaDB.
-We'll use a code snippet to demonstrate how to perform a hybrid search by combining metadata and vector retrieval.
+We'll use a code snippet to demonstrate how to perform a hybrid search by combining metadata and vector retrieval, especially with ambiguous queries that could belong to multiple categories.

 Here's the code: